How to fix CRS mismatches in geopandas

 Establishing a reproducible CRS workflow minimizes analytical drift across seasonal inventories and multi-agency collaborations.

-- Standardize Early: Convert all vector inputs to a regional equal-area projection (e.g., EPSG:3005 for British Columbia, EPSG:3310 for California) immediately after ingestion.
+- Standardize Early: Convert all vector inputs to a regional equal-area projection (e.g., EPSG:3005 for British Columbia, EPSG:5070 for contiguous US) immediately after ingestion.
 This preserves area integrity for biomass and canopy cover calculations.

 - Log Transformations: Record source EPSG, target EPSG, and transformation method in pipeline metadata.
 This satisfies audit requirements for conservation policy mapping and carbon accounting.

 - Validate Raster-Vector Alignment: When extracting spectral indices, ensure raster CRS matches the transformed vector CRS.
-Misaligned grids introduce systematic bias in vegetation index calculations.
+Check that

 For deeper coverage of projection selection criteria and spatial data structuring, refer to the Coordinate Reference Systems for Forestry cluster.
 Implementing these validation steps ensures that spatial joins, buffer operations, and habitat suitability models operate on geometrically sound foundations.